segrelab/bm3-book/optimization/core_concepts.md

 # Core Concepts and Definitions
+We start by introducing basic properties of sets and functions necessary for establishing conditions for the (i) existence and (ii) uniqueness of a global optimum value.
+These definitions also introduce formal mathematical language and reasoning used in optimization textbooks and articles.

 ## Interior Points and the Interior of a Set
 What does it mean for a point to be an interior point of a set?